Struggling To Get in and out of Bath? 9 Elderly or Disabled Aids

 In fact, Sport England’s Active Lives Adult Survey found that disabled people in the UK are almost twice as likely to be physically inactive (43%), than non-disabled people (23%)

-The good news, however, is that there is a real desire amongst disabled people to engage in sport more often.
+The good news, however, is that there is a real desire among disabled people to engage in sport more often.

 According to the Activity Alliance’s Annual Disability and Activity Survey 2019-20, 81% of disabled people would like to be more active.